TokameTosen/voice-assistant/README.md

 # Voice Assistant Application

-This project is a voice assistant application that utilizes voice recognition and speech synthesis to interact with users.
+This project is a Russian voice assistant application that utilizes voice recognition and speech synthesis to interact with users.
 It features a graphical user interface (GUI) for ease of use.

 ## Project Structure